David Boose's Home Page

 I am a plant population ecologist, dad, outdoor enthusiast, amateur chef, oenophile, Unitarian-Universalist, and occasional poet.
 I have been a member of the Gonzaga faculty since September of 1998.
 You can find out a little bit more about my research, teaching, and other activities by following the links to the left.

-Since 2007, I have been the director of Gonzaga's Center for Teaching and Advising, initially part-time, and then full-time since fall 2013.
+From 2007 to 2015 I served as the director of Gonzaga's Center for Teaching and Advising, initially part-time, and then full-time from September, 2013 to July, 2015.
 The CTA provides a number of resources and programs for faculty, in the service of creating and sustaining a culture of reflective practice in teaching and advising.

 I am a native of Washington, having grown up on the west side of the state.
 After high school, I pursued college, a Master's degree, and a variety of work experiences on the east coast, in northern lower Michigan, and on Alaska's arctic coastal plain.
 I then completed my Ph.D. at the University of California, Davis, taught for a year and a half at Pomona College in Claremont, California, and had a postdoctoral position at the Rancho Santa Ana Botanic Garden, also in Claremont.
 I'm happy to be back in the Pacific Northwest, where I can enjoy all that this beautiful part of the country has to offer.